------------------------------- # For one specific Eloquent Model # ------------------------------- # Create a Model, Request, Controller, Route and sidebar item, so # that one Eloquent model you specify has an admin panel. php artisan backpack:crud tag # use singular, not plural (like the Model nam

-Backpack v5 is the current version, and is being actively maintained by the Backpack team, with the help of a wonderful community of Backpack veterans.
+Backpack v6 is the current version, and is actively maintained by the Backpack team, with the help of a wonderful community of Backpack veterans.
 See all contributors.

 Our documentation covers both CRUD and PRO, with all the PRO features clearly labeled PRO.

-Starting with Backpack v5, all our packages follow semantic versioning.
+Starting with the previous version, all our packages follow semantic versioning.
 Here's what

 major- breaking changes, major new features, complete rewrites; released once a year, in February; it adds features that were previously impossible and upgrades our dependencies; upgrading is done by following our clear and detailed upgrade guides;